 But we do follow the principles behind these rules, the concept of space and the flow of energy, the movement of people and air, light and sound in a home.
-And so, our corners are softened with long sticks of bamboo, a didgeridoo or a long flute.
-None of our furniture protrudes past wall to block a walkway or into a hall, we don’t have our windows covered with furniture.
+And so, our corners are softened with long sticks of bamboo, a didgeridoo or a tall flute.
+None of our furniture protrudes past walls to block a walkway or into a hall, we don’t have our windows covered with furniture.
 Our kitchen table is not in view of the bathroom.
 That’s just makes sense if you think about it, but many homes have bathrooms right next to the kitchen.
-“Excuse me,” you say, getting up from dinner with friends, walking to the bathroom five feet away so the dinner guests can wonder whether that is the kitchen sink or you running.
+“Excuse me,” you say, getting up from dinner with friends, walking to the bathroom five feet away so the dinner guests can wonder whether that is the kitchen sink or your toilet running.
 Some guests won’t use a bathroom in view or earshot of the table.
 And the sound a toilet flushing is so very appetizing.

 We do have a mirror in view, up high, at the top of the wall you see as you walk into the house.
 It confuses spirits who don’t belong in the house.
 Or so the theory goes.

 Spirits.
 There is the central idea.
 The spirits of the house.
 What makes them comfortable and allows the household spirits to live in harmony with the house and the land and the more corporeal inhabitants?
 Find the answer to that and you have feng shui.
 And this is what the feng shui books try to tell us with their compasses and diagrams and rules.
 But the spirits in my house are not Chinese spirits.
 I need the spirits in my house to be happy, not the ones in China.

 But my house has no spirits.

 I came to this realization this evening while listening to a television program that had a brief reference to feng shui.
 It hit me, suddenly and strangely, my house had no spirits.
 And I started to cry.
 Just a little, but the tears were there and a deep sense of sadness within.